-Thursday, February 1 Entry Deadline (There are no entry fees.
-Late entries will incur a \$100. late fee) After the February 1 deadline Sectional Assignments Posted Online Rules Presentation Available Monday, February 26 Practice May Begin Monday, March 11 Competition May Begin (or one week after 1 st practice date) Tuesday, March 19 Last Date to View Online Rules Presentation Tuesday, May 14 Competitor Information (LOP) Deadline - Includes coaches, list of participants, line up and players season record from tennisreporting.com (Failure to view the rules presentation will result in your school being placed on probation or suspension for Boys Tennis.
-Failure to submit rosters/season summary could constitute withdrawal from the tournament - Withdrawing after May 16 or failure to appear for competition will incur a \$100 penalty) Wednesday, May 15 Sectional Seed Meeting and Draw Friday-Saturday, May 17-18 Sectionals (Friday play pending the "Request for Earlier Start Time" form) State Final Seed Meeting and Draw State Final Packet Pick Up @ Palatine (H.S.)
-6:00-8:00 p.m.
-State Final Packet Pick Up @ Palatine @ 7:00 a.m.
-Thursday-Saturday, May 23-25 State Final @ School Districts 211, 214, & 220 Tournament Central @ Palatine High School Gymnasium (Brackets & Schedules Posted on IHSA.org) Saturday, May 57 Season Ends
+Saturday, February 1 Entry Deadline (There are no entry fees.
+Late entries will incur a \$100. late fee) After the February 1 deadline Sectional Assignments Posted Tuesday, February 18 Online Rules Presentation Available Monday, March 3 Practice May Begin Competition May Begin (or one week after 1 st practice date) Tuesday, March 25 Last Date to View Online Rules Presentation Tuesday, May 20 (Failure to view the rules presentation will result in your school being placed on probation or suspension for Boys Tennis.
+Failure to submit rosters/season summary could constitute withdrawal from the tournament - Withdrawing after May 20 or failure to appear for competition will incur a \$500 penalty) Wednesday, May 21 Friday-Saturday, May 23-24 Sectionals (Friday play pending the "Request for Earlier Start Time" form) Tuesday, May 27 State Final Seed Meeting and Draw State Final Packet Pick Up @ Palatine (H.S.)
+5:00-7:00 p.m.
+Thursday, May 29 Thursday-Saturday, May 29-31 State Final @ School Districts 211, 214, & 220 Tournament Central @ Palatine High School Gymnasium (Brackets & Schedules Posted on IHSA.org) Saturday, May 31 Season Ends